bsjian/Jekyll-Blog/_posts/2018-08-10-General-Solution-to-Backtracking-Questions.markdown

 ### Several Concepts

-**Promising** A node in a state-space tree is said to be promising if it corresponds to a partially constructed solution that may still lead to a complete solution.
+**Promising:** A node in a state-space tree is said to be promising if it corresponds to a partially constructed solution that may still lead to a complete solution.
-**Non-promising** If the node will not lead to a solution.
+**Non-promising:** If the node will not lead to a solution.

 So leaves represent either non-promising dead ends or complete solutions found by the algorithm.